ZezhouWang1/GraphRA/README.md

 # User Guide
 Each python file is corresponding to a specific task (link prediction or node classification) on the specific dataset.<br>

-LP-Cora.py: Link Prediction task of the Cora dataset. <br>
+LP-Cora.py: Link Prediction task for the Cora dataset. <br>

-LP-Pubmed.py: Link Prediction
+LP-Pubmed.py: Link Prediction for the PubMed dataset. <br>